epinio/epinio/docs/howtos/development.md

 make && make patch-epinio-deployment
 ```

-(first compiles a new binary locally and the replaces the one running inside the Pod)
+This first compiles a new binary locally and then replaces the one running inside the Pod with it.

 If the cluster is not running on linux-amd64 it will be necessary to set
 `EPINIO_BINARY_PATH` to the correct binary to place into the epinio server